Catel/Catel.Docs/src/vnext/content/catel-core/multilingual/displayattribute.md

-# DisplayAttribute
++++
+title = "DisplayAttribute"
+description = ""
++++

-Catel implements a custom implementation of the *DisplayAttribute* known in the *DataAnnotations* namespace of .NET.
+Catel implements a custom implementation of the `DisplayAttribute` known in the `DataAnnotations` namespace of .NET.
 This attribute uses the *ILanguageService* so you can easily have all translations in a single location when using Catel.

 @note warning
 Note that this is still work in progress, we would love to support this, but MS sealed the class so we cannot derive from it (at the moment)